Pictures

 This example was produced by the world-famous Fiskars Corporation (the orange-handled scissors people).

-The bayonet and scabbard are patterned closely on the traditional Finnish Puukko knife and also bear a strong resemblance to an American sportsmen's fishing knife.
-Unlike most bayonets, the parkerized clip-point blade is factory-sharpened and it's blade steel holds a fine edge.
+The bayonet and scabbard are patterned on the Czech VZ–58 bayonet.
+It also resembles a traditional Finnish Puukko knife and bears a resemblance to an American sportsmen's fishing knife.
+Unlike most bayonets, the parkerized clip-point blade is factory-sharpened.
 The press stud is located in the middle of the grey-green molded plastic grip.
-The riveted green scabbard is stiff and pebble-grained, perhaps made of reindeer leather.
+The riveted green scabbard is stiff pebble-grained leather.

-The Valmet variants are generally accepted to be the most sophisticated refinement of the AK-47 design, manufactured with a level of fit and finish comparable to the best western arms.
-Having fired the Rk 71 myself, I can attest that these rifles truly are the Rolls-Royce of AK-47s.
+The Valmet rifles are generally accepted to be the most sophisticated refinement of the AK47 design, manufactured with a level of fit and finish comparable to the best western arms.
+Having fired the Rk71 myself, I can attest that these rifles truly are the Rolls-Royce of AK47s.

 6.25